return42/sphkerneldoc/linux_src_doc/mm/util_c.rst

 Uses kmalloc to get the memory but if the allocation fails then falls back to the vmalloc allocator.
 Use kvfree for freeing the memory.

-Reclaim modifiers - __GFP_NORETRY and __GFP_NOFAIL are not supported. __GFP_REPEAT
+Reclaim modifiers - __GFP_NORETRY and __GFP_NOFAIL are not supported.
-is supported only for large (>32kB) allocations, and it should be used only if kmalloc is preferable to the vmalloc fallback, due to visible performance drawbacks.
+__GFP_RETRY_MAYFAIL is supported, and it should be used only if kmalloc is preferable to the vmalloc fallback, due to visible performance drawbacks.

 Any use of gfp flags outside of GFP_KERNEL should be consulted with mm people.